 2014 was a great year in the world of photography.
-We got a lot of new amazing cameras like the Nikon D810, Sony A7s, the A7ii and the Canon 7Dmkii.
+We got a lot of new amazing cameras like the Nikon D810, Sony A7s, the A7ii, and the Canon 7Dmkii.
 Not to mention the Fuji X-T1 and X100t.
-I’ve had a so much fun with the Sony A7r, and found a new love addition with the Fuji X100t.
+I’ve had so much fun with the Sony A7r and found a new love addiction with the Fuji X100t.

 But it wasn’t just great for photography; it was also one of the better years for my portfolio and personal growth.
-It’s always a great feeling expanding your knowledge and I think photography is one of those crafts where you can learn indefinitely.
+It’s always a great feeling to expand your knowledge and I think photography is one of those crafts where you can learn indefinitely.

 What’s Next? – My Photography Goals For 2015